yubrajbhoi/termux-python/Doc/library/functions.rst

    If one of arguments is a real number, only its real component is used in the above expressions.

+   See also :meth:`complex.from_number` which only accepts a single numeric argument.

    If all arguments are omitted, returns ``0j``.

    The complex type is described in :ref:`typesnumeric`.